-The newest addition to the range offers an excellent payload-to-weight ratio and is platform independent, enabling the fitting of the manipulator to virtually any unmanned ground vehicle (UGV).
+Terabot-S offers an excellent payload-to-weight ratio and is platform independent, enabling the fitting of the manipulator to virtually any unmanned ground vehicle (UGV).
 The robotic arm features an optional spatially correspondent (SC) master user interface for incredibly intuitive control—enabling the operator to focus on the task, not the robot.

 - Flexible system performs complex tasks

 - Intuitive control greatly minimizes requirements for training and reduces user error

 - Quick-release interface allows easy installation of tools and sensors

 - Joint clutches protect against overloads